Head-to-Head Comparison

 Final Verdict

-We recommend the TOTO UltraMax II for traditional and transitional bathrooms — it costs less and fits any decor.
-The Aimes makes sense only when contemporary minimalism is the design priority and the bathroom is built around frameless glass, large-format tile, and angular fixtures.
+We recommend the TOTO UltraMax II for traditional and transitional bathrooms where decor flexibility matters — it costs less and fits any design.
+The Aimes makes sense only when contemporary minimalism is the deliberate design priority and the bathroom is built around frameless glass, large-format tile, and angular fixtures.

 Choose TOTO if...